seregamorph/kalah/README.md

 - Aggregated JaCoCo coverage report
 - Log each move into a separate sql table (column `version` may be used as a pair for game_id as unique key)
 - Gradle tasks to build gradle images (instead of manual commands execution)
+- TestContainers to validate MySQL (instead of H2) in ITs